Plots

 • Opportunities: Attractive location, development potential, tax advantages.

-Overview of the legal and tax framework
+Overview of legal and tax frameworks

 Importance of taxes

-Precisely determine and document the land value
+Precisely determine and document the property value

-Precisely determine and document the land value
+Precisely determine and document the property value

-Precisely determine and document the land value
+Precisely determine and document the property value

-Precisely determine and document the land value
+Precisely determine and document the property value

-Professional Valuation: Market Value Appraisal and More
+Professional Valuation: Market Value Appraisals and More

 The Role of the Real Estate Expert